Paul's passion for technology and digital media goes back over 30 years. Born in the UK, he now lives in the US.

 I will go into more details regarding each device below.

-A hard disk drive (also known as a hard drive, HD, or HDD) can be found installed in almost every desktop computer and laptop.
-It stores files for the operating system and software programs, as well as user documents, such as photographs, text files, and audio.
+A hard disk drive (also known as a hard drive, HD, or HDD) can be found installed in almost every desktop and laptop computer.
+It stores files for the operating system and software programs as well as user documents, such as photographs, text files, videos, and audio.
 The hard drive uses magnetic storage to record and retrieve digital information to and from one or more fast-spinning disks.

-In the past, magnetic tape was often used for digital data storage, because of its low cost and ability to store large amounts of data.
-The technology essentially consisted of a magnetically thin coated piece of plastic wrapped around wheels.
-Its relative slowness and unreliability compared to other data storage solutions has resulted in it now being largely abandoned as a media.
+In the past, magnetic tape was often used for digital data storage because of its low cost and ability to store large amounts of data.
+The technology essentially consisted of a thin, magnetically coated piece of plastic wrapped around wheels.
+Its relative slowness and unreliability compared to other data storage solutions have resulted in it now being largely abandoned as a storage medium.

 5. DVD and Blu-ray Discs

-Also known as a thumb drive, pen drive, flash-drive, memory stick, jump drive, and USB stick, the USB flash drive is a flash memory data storage device that incorporates an integrated USB interface.
-Flash memory is generally more efficient and reliable than optical media, being smaller, faster, and possessing much greater storage capacity, as well as being more durable due to a lack of moving parts.
+Also known as a thumb drive, pen drive, flash drive, memory stick, jump drive, and USB stick, the USB flash drive is a flash-memory data-storage device that incorporates an integrated USB interface.
+Flash memory is generally more efficient and reliable than optical media, being smaller, faster, and possessing much greater storage capacity.
+Flash drives are also more durable due to a lack of moving parts.

-A common type of memory card, SD cards are used in multiple electronic devices, including digital cameras and mobile phones.
-Although there are different sizes, classes, and capacities available, they all use a rectangular design with one side "chipped off" to prevent the card from being inserted into the camera or other device the wrong way.
+SD cards are commonly used in multiple electronic devices, including digital cameras and mobile phones.
+Although there are different sizes, classes, and capacities available, they all use a rectangular design with one side "chipped off" to prevent the card from being inserted into a camera or computer the wrong way.

 9. Cloud Storage